Thought-Forms: Created by experiences

-The authors explain that the thought-form in Fig. 30 on the left shows an attempt to find "solace in prayer," and in this way overcome fear.
-This can be seen under a grayish-blue color, "which lifts itself hesitatingly upwards."
+The authors explain that the thought-form in the lower left of Fig. 30 shows an attempt to find "solace in prayer," and in this way overcome fear.
+This can be seen in the grayish-blue color, "which lifts itself hesitatingly upwards."
 Yet it is seen that judging by "the lower part of the thought-form, with its irregular outline and its falling fragments, that there is in reality almost as much fright here" as in the case on the right.
 Thus, one person has a chance to restore "self-control," while the other remains "an abject slave to overwhelming emotion."
-The thought-form at upper has been created by a member of the ship crew responsible for the lives of passengers, and it demonstrates a "very striking contrast" of the weakness manifesting in two forms from below.
-Herein shown "a powerful, clear-cut and definite thought, obviously full" of energy and determination.
-Orange color speaks of his confidence in ability to manage with the difficulty.
+The thought-form at the top has been created by a member of the ship crew responsible for the lives of passengers, and it demonstrates a "very striking contrast" with the weakness manifesting in the two forms below.
+Here is shown "a powerful, clear-cut and definite thought, obviously full" of energy and determination.
+The orange color speaks of his confidence in his ability to manage the difficulty.
 The "brilliant yellow" means that his intellect is already at work upon the problem.
 (Note: Gray color of a specific shade demonstrates "fear and terror."
 Orange of a "bright shade, represents pride and ambition."
 Yellow, in its diverse tones, shows "intellectual power.")

 Fig. 31.
 On the First Night.
 (Note: "Figure 31 is another narrative piece.")